Minors for TU Delft students

-To take part in a non-selection minor you must register for the thematic minor in good time, and selection takes place by means of a draw (lottery) carried out by the education registration system.
+To take part in a non-selection minor you must register for the thematic minor in good time, and selection takes place by means of a draw (lottery) or direct registration, carried out by the education registration system.

 The registration period and placement procedure for selection minors take place earlier.
 Before the first registration period, make a list for yourself of the thematic minors you would prefer to take, and take careful note of the associated registration periods.
 Be aware that, once you have been given a place in a selection minor, you may no longer de-register in order to register for a non-selection minor.

 The registration period and placement of selection minors takes place prior to the start of the registration period of non-selection minors.
 Prior to the first registration period, make a list of thematic minors you would like to follow and pay attention to the corresponding registration periods.
 Be aware of the fact that, once you have been placed on a selection minor, you can no longer unsubscribe and choose another thematic (non-selection) minor.
 If you have been placed on a 15EC selection minor, you will only have the option to supplement this with another thematic non-selection or free minor.

 Besides the range of thematic minors at TU Delft, you can also choose a selection or non-selection minor in Leiden or Rotterdam.
 For the first rounds of registration, both of these universities have reserved 30% of their minor places for TU Delft students.

 - Leiden University offers mainly 30 EC minors.

 Please note that some minors take longer than a semester, this is mentioned clearly in the study guide of Leiden.
 If you have any questions, please contact the minor coordinator of the minor in question.

 - Erasmus University Rotterdam offers mainly 15 EC minors.